 As shown in Section~\ref{sec:xp}, these algorithms provide an approximate solution to the Linear Sum Assignment Problem with Edition (LSAPE).
 The relative error of these algorithms compared to the optimal solutions is similar, and even much lower in some cases, to the relative error between the classical Sinkhorn and the optimal solutions to the Linear Sum Assignment Problem (LSAP).
 The main difference between these algorithms and the Hungarian based algorithms providing the optimal solution is that our algorithms are iterative and differentiable and may thus be easily inserted within a backpropagation based learning framework such as artificial neural networks.

 Compared to the LSAP, the LSAPE problem allows to manage assignments between sets of different sizes by allowing the possibility to reject some elements from the matching through the use of insertion/deletion operations.
 Let us note that these insertion/deletion operations are integrated to the matching algorithm.
-The LSAPE allows thus to avoid an artificial preprocessing step consisting to select the more promising objects of both sets for matching.
+The LSAPE thus avoids any artificial preprocessing step consisting in the selection of the more promising objects of both sets for matching.
 Our algorithms output an $\epsilon$ bi-stochastic matrix which mainly differs from the results provided by~\cite{peyre2019computational,pmlr-v84-genevay18a} through the explicit notions of insertion and deletion.

 Let us finally note that we have required in Section~\ref{sec:algo} that all the coefficients of the last line and column of the similarity matrix should be positive.
 This requirement is certainly too strong and weaker conditions may certainly be established by future works.
-An alternative future research direction, consist to address the LSAPE problem using the recent advances performed on Graph Neural Networks (GNN).
+An alternative future research direction, consists in addressing the LSAPE problem using the recent advances in Graph Neural Networks (GNN).